deeprails/deeprails-ruby-sdk/README.md

-# Deep Rails Ruby API library
+# DeepRails Ruby API library

-The Deep Rails Ruby library provides convenient access to the Deep Rails REST API from any Ruby 3.2.0+ application.
+The DeepRails Ruby library provides convenient access to the DeepRails REST API from any Ruby 3.2.0+ application.
 It ships with comprehensive types & docstrings in Yard, RBS, and RBI – [see below](https://github.com/deeprails/deeprails-ruby-sdk#Sorbet) for usage with Sorbet.
 The standard library's `net/http` is used as the HTTP transport, with connection pooling via the `connection_pool` gem.

 ## Documentation